chrisefrost/chatgpt-prompts/Info/Fantasy Football Team.md

 2 - number of players per position,
 3 - number of players per club

-note the total cost to ensure it meets all rules.
+Note the total cost to ensure it meets all rules.